xts2002/demo-ci/README.md

   //... and other functions
 }
 ```
-When we create a PR to this repository, the CI server will automatically compile and build this program and run the unit test cases.
-We also create a simple (and incomplete) test case in this repository called [SimpleCalculatorTest.java](./src/test/java/br/ufmg/dcc/SimpleCalculatorTest.java).
+When we submit a PR to this repository, the CI server will automatically compile and build this program and run the unit tests.
+We also create a simple test case in this repository called [SimpleCalculatorTest.java](./src/test/java/br/ufmg/dcc/SimpleCalculatorTest.java).

 ```java
 public class SimpleCalculatorTest {